molleraj/ti95interface/README.md

 ti95_interface_leonardo_final.ino - final, cleaned up sketch with send/receive PWM routines for Arduino Leonardo.
 Requires PinChangeInterrupt library (NicoHood, v1.2.9 used when I compile/upload).

 lunarlander.95 - sample program received with ti95_receive.sh.
+This is a lunar lander simulation based on that for the HP 29C.
+Load with the filename MLD.

+mastermind.95 - Mastermind game for the TI-95.
+Load with the filename MST.

+hilo.95 - Hi-Lo game for the TI-95.
+Load with the filename HLO.

 &copy; Abraham Moller, 2022